[HISTORY: Adopted by the Town Board of the Town of Tonawanda 12-17-1979 by L.L No. 4-1979. Amendments noted where applicable.]

 It shall be unlawful for any owner of any dog in the town to permit or allow a dog to:

 Be off the premises of such owner and in the Town of Tonawanda, New York, exclusive of the Village of Kenmore, unless restrained by a chain or leash not exceeding six feet in length and under the control of a responsible person.
 Whenever a dog is found off the premises of the person owning, keeping, harboring or having the care, custody or control of such dog, not restrained as above provided, it shall be presumed that such person permitted or allowed such dog to be off such premises in violation of this section.
+Further, at all times, dogs must be confined in an enclosure that prevents escape, or firmly secured with a collar or chain or other device, so they are unable to stray from the premises and/or the control of a responsible person.

 Engage in habitual loud howling, barking, crying or whining or conduct itself in such a manner so as to unreasonably disturb the comfort or repose of any person.